andriniaina/andriniaina.github.io/cv/cv_en.markdown

 **.NET Developer**

-Complex technical environment where we needed to find the right balance between respecting the existing legacy code, and the willing to innovate.
+Complex technical environment where we needed to find the right balance between respecting the existing legacy code, and the willingness to innovate.

 Maintained tools for the *Front Office*: